MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 ### Review the application list in the environment

 There’s a set of applications that are preregistered to run in a Dataverse environment.
-This list of applications may be different between different environments.
+This list of applications might be different between different environments.
 These apps are automatically loaded into your environment.

 > [!NOTE]
 > The following list of apps are preauthorized to run in a Dataverse environment.